andy-guttridge/tribehub_drf/testing.md

 Used URL `events/response/53`

-When authenticated as user *family1a* (user id 3), a PUT request with the following JSON should result in an HTTP 200 status with a success message and this user being added to the `accepted` field of the event.
+When authenticated as user *family1a* (user id 3), a request with the following JSON should result in an HTTP 200 status with a success message and this user being added to the `accepted` field of the event.

 Submitted JSON: